JM-Lemmi/blog.julian-lemmerich.de/220511-eduroamnoapp.md

 # Use Eduroam on Android 11 without the geteduroam App.

-The geteduroam App, that is by many institutions the recommended way of connecting to eduroam.
-As can be seen from the playstore reviews, it is not the greatest app there is.
+The geteduroam App is by many institutions the recommended way of connecting to eduroam.
+But, as can be seen from the playstore reviews, it is not the greatest app there is.

-Since Android 11, you can no longer use a custom certificate without naming a "Domain".
-You can still use eduroam without checking the certificate, but this will expose your credentials to fake eduroam APs.
+Before Android 11, it was very easy to add it yourself, but since Android 11, you can no longer use a custom certificate without naming a "Domain".
+You can still use eduroam without checking the certificate, but this will expose your credentials to fake eduroam APs and really should not be done.

 ## Solution